Pete-Fowler/personal-landing-page/README.md

-This is a developer landing page at <a href="https://petefowler.dev">petefowler.dev<a>
+This is a developer landing page.

 Built with vanilla JavaScript, HTML, and CSS.